mannykannot 2 months ago

 Depends of course on the nature of the bug whether it's a good strategy.

-marginalia_nu 21 hours ago
+marginalia_nu 2 months ago

 A subcategory of the design flaw I find quite a lot is the case where the code works exactly as intended, it's just not having the desired effect because of some erroneous premise.

-readthenotes1 a day ago
+readthenotes1 2 months ago

 I was such a bad developer that I realized I had to automate the re-running of parts of the system to find the bugs.